ConsumerDataStandardsAustralia/standards-maintenance/reviews/2021-05/analysis/analysis-fapi-part1-20210614.md

 * Qualifies the requirements to follow [OIDD] for discovery metadata. **NOTE:** **This will not impact the CDS, already required**
 * Recommends the use of refresh tokens rather than the practice of long-lived access tokens for public and private clients. **NOTE:** **This will have not impact the CDS, already required**

+- 5.2.2 (15) changes the requirement to such that scopes must be returned with the access token if "the request was passed in the front channel and was not integrity protected".
+This will likely have breaking impacts to ADR clients that rely on the scopes being present when the access token is requested via the back channel.
+It will mean that clients need to obtain the authorised list of scopes by calling the token endpoint or token introspection endpoint.
+The point of "integrity protected" also warrants discussion.
+There are significant benefits in the AS returning the authorised list of scopes to the client to ascertain the final consumer's directives for consent.
+Where a DH does not support a scope, the list will be a subset of what the client originally requested.

+> shall return the list of granted scopes with the issued access token if the request was passed in the front channel and was not integrity protected;

 #### 5.2.2.1.
 Returning authenticated user's identifier
 Was "5.2.2.1.
 Returning authenticated user's identifier Authorization server" in Draft 06